Splitting fields and general differential Galois theory: Uniqueness theorem

 \section{Uniqueness theorem}

-Let us recall that all rings are assumed to be an algebras over a field $K$.
-The following theorem contains the technique that similar to the technique in~\cite[chapter~18, sec.~1, prop.~18.1]{Pz}.
-This machinery will play a major role in the following sections.
-First of all we need some variation of the ``splitting lemma''.
-We are sure that the statement below is very similar to~\cite[chapter~16, sec.~2, coroll.~16.7, theor.~16.8]{Pz}.
+Recall that all differential rings are assumed to be algebras over some differential field $K$.
+Theorem~\ref{DCFuniquetheorem} below contains a technique similar to that presented in Proposition~18.1 in~Ch.~18 of~\cite{Pz}.
+It is on this technique that the entire~\textsection~7 is based.
+To begin with, we need a certain variant of the splitting lemma.
+Apparently, the following lemma is directly related to Corollary~16.7 and Theorem~16.8 in~Ch.~16 of~\cite{Pz}; possibly, it is their algebraic analogue.

-\begin{lemma} Let $A$ and $B$ be arbitrary differential rings without nilpotent elements and let there is an element $h\in A\otimes B$ such that $(A\otimes B)_h$ is simple.
-Then $B$ is locally closed.\end{lemma} \begin{proof}
+\begin{lemma} Let $A$ and $B$ be arbitrary differential $K$-algebras without nilpotents and suppose that there exists an element $h\in A\otimes B$ such that $(A\otimes B)_h$ is a simple differential algebra.
+Then $B$ is locally simple. \end{lemma} \begin{proof}

-The element $h$ is of the following form $\sum a_i\otimes b_i$.
-We can suppose that elements $a_i$ are linearly independent over $K$.
-Since $A\otimes B$ is locally simple, then for any nonzero differential ideal $\frak a$ we have
+The element $h$ has the form $\sum a_i\otimes b_i$.
+We can assume that the elements $a_i$ are linearly independent over $K$.
+Since $A\otimes B$ is locally simple, for any nonzero differential ideal $\frak a$ we have